-Custom user model app for Django featuring email as username and class-based views for authentication.
+Custom user model app for Django featuring email as username.

 Read the django-authtools documentation.

 Before you use this, you should probably read the documentation about custom User models.

 Remove views and URLs.
 You can now use the ones built in to Django.
 Removes support for Django 1.11 and Python 2.

 Add support for Django 2.2, 3.0, 3.1, 3.2, and 4.0.

 Fix bug where request is not properly set on AuthenticationForm (#102)

 Make UserAdmin compatible with Django 2.0 - Fixes a bug where the password change link would not format correctly - Fixes a bug where BetterReadOnlyPasswordWidget would not work on a view only permission